 - To prevent the infection from becoming chronic

-- To help the body fight the infection and clear the body from without taking too much drugs
+- To help the body fight the infection and clear the body from without taking too many drugs

 - To prevent bigger damage especially to the liver